Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6

-\abstract { Forthcoming measurements of the line-intensity-mapping power spectrum (PS) are expected to set precious constraints on several quantities of astrophysical and cosmological interest. } {Our study targets the \cii luminosity function (LF) at high redshift, which is still highly uncertain, in particular at the faint end.
-As an example of future opportunities, we present forecasts for the Deep Spectroscopic Survey (DSS) that will be conducted with the Fred Young Submillimeter Telescope at $z\simeq3.6$ and also make predictions for eventual $10\times$ wider and/or $\sqrt{10}\times$ more sensitive surveys. } {The halo-occupation properties of \cii emitters in the \textsc{Marigold} simulations provide us with the motivation to abundance match two versions of the ALPINE LF against the halo mass function.
-We employ the resulting luminosity-mass relation within the halo model to predict the expected PS signal and its uncertainty.
-Finally, we use Bayesian inference to analyse mock PS data and forecast what constraints could be achieved on the first two moments of the LF and on Schechter fits.} {Depending on the actual LF, the DSS will measure the clustering and shot-noise amplitudes of the PS with a signal-to-noise ratio of $\sim 3$ or higher.
-However, degeneracies with the bias parameter and redshift-space distortions make it unfeasible to extract the first moment of the LF.
-Even the widest and most sensitive survey we consider can only constrain it with a 50\% uncertainty.
-By jointly fitting the PS and the LF, we directly constrain Schechter-function parameters.
-We find that the normalisation and the cutoff luminosity are precisely and accurately measured while the faint-end slope remains highly uncertain (unless the true value approaches $-2$).
-Overall, increasing the survey sensitivity at fixed sky coverage yields greater improvements than covering a larger area at fixed sensitivity.} {}
+\abstract {Forthcoming measurements of the line-intensity mapping (LIM) power spectrum (PS) are expected to provide valuable constraints on several quantities of astrophysical and cosmological interest.} {We focus on the \cii luminosity function (LF) at high redshift, which remains poorly constrained, especially at the faint end.
+As an example of future opportunities, we present forecasts for the Deep Spectroscopic Survey (DSS) that is to be conducted with the Fred Young Submillimeter Telescope (FYST) at $z\simeq3.6$.
+We also make predictions for hypothetical surveys with a ten times larger sky coverage and/or a sensitivity that is higher by a factor of $\sqrt{10}$.
+We account for the Lorentzian spectral profile of Fabry-Pérot interferometers and investigate the effect of their increased resolving power $R$ on the constraints.} {Motivated by the halo-occupation properties of \cii emitters in the \textsc{Marigold} simulations, we used an abundance-matching approach to connect two versions of the ALPINE LF to the halo mass function.
+The resulting luminosity--mass relation was used in a halo-model framework to predict the PS signal and its uncertainty.
+Bayesian inference on mock PS data allowed us to forecast constraints on the first two LF moments and Schechter function parameters.} {Depending on the true LF, the DSS is expected to be able to detect clustering and shot-noise components with signal-to-noise ratios of $\gtrsim2$.
+At $R=100$, spectral smoothing overwhelms the signal from redshift-space distortions, rendering the associated damping scale $\sigma$ unmeasurable.
+For $R\gtrsim500$, $\sigma$ can be distinguished from instrumental effects, although the degeneracies with amplitude parameters increase.
+Joint fits to the PS and LF yield precise constraints on the Schechter normalisation and cutoff luminosity, while the faint-end slope remains uncertain (unless the true value approaches $-2$).} {An increased survey sensitivity offers greater gains than a wider area.
+A higher spectral resolution improves the access to physical parameters, but intensifies degeneracies.
+This highlights key design trade-offs in LIM surveys.}